NTIA/alignnet/README.md

 If you are not training with a [clearML](https://clear.ml/) server be sure to set `logging=none`.
 To change the number of workers used for data loading, override the `data.num_workers` parameter, which defaults to 6.

-As an exmaple and to confirm you have appropriately overridden these parameters you could run
+As an example and to confirm you have appropriately overridden these parameters you could run
 ```
 python train.py logging=none data.num_workers=4 --config-dir alignnet/config/models --config-name=alignnet-MOSNet --cfg job
 ```